First-Non-Interesting-Username/NixOS-config/CONTRIBUTING.md

 ## Commit conventions

-I use relaxed version of [convetional commits](https://www.conventionalcommits.org/en/v1.0.0/).
+I use relaxed version of [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/).

 As long as your commit uses the format of `category: what you did` it is fine.